-- Membership is possible for non-governmental organizations, non-profit associations, networks and alike.
+- Membership is possible for non-governmental organisations, non-profit associations, networks and alike.

-- Membership is not possible for: single enterprises or individual persons.
+- Membership is not possible for: single for-profit enterprises or individual persons.

 Striving to implement/accelerate/facilitate:

-- Work on national level in bringing forward sustainability/green economy via political advocacy work and/or sustainability-related projects involving societal actors/stakeholders
+- Work at the national level to bring forward sustainability/green economy via political advocacy work and/or sustainability-related projects involving societal actors/stakeholders.

-Our current member organizations UnternehmensGrün (Germany), Grüne Wirtschaft (Austria), Entreprendre Vert (France), MVO Nederland (Netherlands), ECOVE (Spain), Sustainable Economy Assocaition (Belgium) and Circular Hungary:
+Our current member organisations UnternehmensGrün (Germany), Grüne Wirtschaft (Austria), Entreprendre Vert (France), MVO Nederland (Netherlands), Sustainable Economy Association (Belgium) and CirEko (Sweden):